DataDaneHQ/Personal_Finance_Planner/README.md

 <br>

 Welcome to my Personal Finance Dashboard project, a comprehensive Excel-based tool designed to help you take control of your finances with ease and precision.
-This dashboard is an evolution of the original template created by The Office Lab, which laid the groundwork for a zero-based, multi-period budget planner.
+This dashboard is an evolution of the original template by the YouTube creator *The Office Lab*, which laid the groundwork for a zero-based, multi-period budget planner.
 My version builds upon that foundation, incorporating additional features that reflect my personal finance tracking needs while showcasing the Excel skills I've honed through practice and learning.

 ## About the Dashboard

-The spreadsheet consists of six sheets: Settings, Budget Planning, Budget Tracking, Budget Dashboard, Calculations, and Dropdown List Data.
+The spreadsheet contains six sheets: three visible—Budget Planning, Budget Tracking, and Budget Dashboard—and three hidden—Settings, Calculations, and Dropdown List Data.
 To help you see the final dashboard result, I have populated the planning and tracking sheets with dummy data.

 This Excel Personal Finance Dashboard allows you to plan, track, and visualize your budget with minimal effort.
 It covers every aspect required to gain full control over your personal finances, from planning inconsistent income and expenses to managing your savings.
-The interactive dashboard at the heart of this tool presents both planned and tracked budget data in a smart, user-friendly way, setting new standards in data visualization within Excel.
+The interactive dashboard at the heart of this tool presents both planned and tracked budget data in a smart, user-friendly way.

 <br>